srct/bookshare/README.md

 To-do
 ---

-* Implement Haystack search.
+* merge the lookout-creator form onto the profile page in a modal popup
-* Require some sort of ISBN format, either integer only or only accept valid ones
+* Require some sort of ISBN format for lookouts, either integer only or only accept valid ones
-* Make links more prevalent on the site.
 * Seller's rating